QuantumPortal/Might-of-Mana/README.md

-# Project Glogos
-we are not shrimping around

-# Capstone Project 2024:
-Glenn Dossot
-Adam Kenny
-Feliicytii Duong
-Adrien Li
+# Might of Mana
+A Roblox dungeon crawling experience.

+Formerly a group project done with Adam Kenny and Adrien Li Pak U.